deponian/logalize/readme.md

 #### I want to disable all builtins and use only data from my own `logalize.yaml`

-1. Define any log formats, patterns, word groups and themes in your `logalize.yaml`
+1. Define any formats, patterns, word groups and themes in your `logalize.yaml`
 2. Disable builtins in `settings` section:
 ```yaml
 # . . .